stijn-dejongh/lovecraft_public_domain/raw_converts/up.md

 a sky of deep, unchanging blue.

   The roofed, quieter bazaars were hardly less alluring.
-Spice, perfume, incense, beads, rugs, silks, and brass&mdash;old Mahmoud Suleiman squats cross-legged amidst his gummy bottles while chattering youths pulverise mustard in the hollowed-out capital of an ancient classic column&mdash;a Roman Corinthian, perhaps from neighbouring Heliopolis, where Augustus stationed one of his three Egyptian legions.
+Spice, perfume, incense, beads, rugs, silks, and brass--old Mahmoud Suleiman squats cross-legged amidst his gummy bottles while chattering youths pulverise mustard in the hollowed-out capital of an ancient classic column--a Roman Corinthian, perhaps from neighbouring Heliopolis, where Augustus stationed one of his three Egyptian legions.
 Antiquity begins to mingle with exoticism.
-And then the mosques and the museum&mdash;we saw them all, and tried not to let our Arabian revel succumb to the darker charm of Pharaonic Egypt which the museum&rsquo;s priceless treasures offered.
+And then the mosques and the museum--we saw them all, and tried not to let our Arabian revel succumb to the darker charm of Pharaonic Egypt which the museum's priceless treasures offered.
 That was to be our climax, and for the present we concentrated on the mediaeval Saracenic glories of the Caliphs whose magnificent tomb-mosques form a glittering faery necropolis on the edge of the Arabian Desert.